sckott/recology/_posts/2015-10-19-open-source-metrics.md

 - Links: [https://developer.github.com/v3/](https://developer.github.com/v3/)
 - I keep a list of rOpenSci uses found in GitHub repos at [https://discuss.ropensci.org/t/use-of-some-ropensci-packages-on-github/137](https://discuss.ropensci.org/t/use-of-some-ropensci-packages-on-github/137)
 - GitHub does collect traffic data on each repo (clones, downloads, page views), but they are not exposed in the API.
 I've bugged them a bit about this - hopefully we'll be able to get that dat in their API soon.
+- Bitbucket/Gitlab - don't use them, but I assume they also provide some metrics via their APIs

 ## Other

 - Support forums: Whether you use UserVoice, Discourse, Google Groups, Gitter, etc., depending on your viewpoint, these interactions could be counted as metrics of software usage.
 - Emails: I personally get a lot of emails asking for help with software I maintain.
 I imagine this is true for most software developers.
 Counting these could be another metric of software usage, although I never have counted mine.
 - Social media: See Lagotto above, which tracks some social media outlets.
+- Code coverage: There are many options now for code coverage, integrated with each Travis-CI build.
+A good option is [CodeCov](https://codecov.io).
+CodeCov gives percentage test coverage, which one could use as one measure of code quality.
+- Reviews: There isn't a lot of code review going on that I'm aware of.
+Even if there was, I suppose this would just be a logical TRUE/FALSE.
+- Cash money y'all: Grants/consulting income/etc. could be counted as a metric.
+- Users: If you require users to create an account or similar before getting your software, you have a sense of number of users and perhaps their demographics.

 ## Promising